-Hortense was born in 1646 in Rome, to Baron Lorenzo Mancini and his wife Girolama Mazzarani.
+Hortense was born in 1646 in Rome, to Baron Lorenzo Mancini and his wife, Girolama Mazzarani.
 She is remembered because her uncle was the famous Italian Cardinal; Cardinal Mazarin, chief minister to Louis XIV of France.
-Cardinal Mazarin was highly influential at French court during Louis XIV’s minority; many believed he was romantically involved with Louis’ mother Anne of Austria, as the two were constantly in each other’s company.
+Cardinal Mazarin was highly influential at the French court during Louis XIV’s minority; many believed he was romantically involved with Louis’ mother Anne of Austria, as the two were always in each other’s company.

 When Girolama was widowed, she decided to arrange for Hortense and her four sisters; Laura, Olympe, Marie and Marie Anne to be sent over to Paris, where their uncle could find suitable marriages for them.
 Two other nieces of the Cardinal, Anne Marie and Laura Martinozzi, also made the journey.
 The seven girls began to be known as the Mazarinettes.
 Anne of Austria took to the girls and treated them like Princesses of the blood, due to their high rank.

 The Cardinal rejected a proposal for Hortense’s hand, from the then exiled English King Charles II and Hortense was instead married to one of the richest men in Europe, a man named Armand-Charles Duc de Meilleraye.
 The couple became the Duc and Duchesse de Mazarin after their marriage.
 Hortense was fifteen at the time of her wedding, and her husband was twice her age.